 - 14.1 Where candidates are required to produce several distinct pieces of work, which are assessed separately, a candidate who fails to complete all parts of the work should be credited with the marks for the task(s) carried out unless the specification says otherwise.
-In some subjects, the tasks may be inter-dependent and teachers should follow the instructions in the specification when assessing incomplete work. - 14.2 A candidate who fails to submit any coursework must be recorded as absent, and not awarded a mark of '0' (zero), when marks are submitted. - A candidate who fails to submit coursework will receive a partially-absent subject grade in a multi-component qualification and an absent grade in a single component qualification, e.g. a Project qualification. - 14.3 If none of the work is worthy of credit or where the authenticity of the work cannot be confirmed, a mark of '0' (zero) must be awarded.
+In some subjects, the tasks may be inter-dependent and teachers should follow the instructions in the specification when assessing incomplete work. - 14.2 A candidate who fails to submit any coursework must be recorded as absent, and not awarded a mark of 'O' (zero), when marks are submitted.

+A candidate who fails to submit coursework will receive a partially-absent subject grade in a multi-component qualification and an absent grade in a single component qualification, e.g. a Project qualification.

+14.3 If none of the work is worthy of credit or where the authenticity of the work cannot be confirmed, a mark of '0' (zero) must be awarded.

-15 Applications for special consideration in respect of incomplete coursework
+15 Applications for special consideration in respect of incomplete course

 - 15.1 If a candidate has temporarily experienced an illness or injury, or some other event outside of his/her control, which has had, or is reasonably likely to have had a material effect on his/her ability to take an assessment or demonstrate his/her level of attainment in an assessment, it may, in some subjects, be possible to accept a reduced quantity of coursework without penalty.
 However, all of the assessment objectives must have been covered at least once.
-This will not be possible if the specification requires only one piece.
+This will not be possible if the specification only requires one piece.
 Where several pieces are required, the reduction will only be accepted if those pieces are testing the same criteria.
 It will not be possible to give this consideration in every case, for example, if work has not been submitted or the assessment objectives have not been satisfied. - 15.2 Centres must not adjust candidates' marks.
 An application for special consideration should be submitted to the awarding body, attached to a breakdown of marks across the assessment objectives.
-Candidates must have been fully prepared for the course but unable to finish the work. - Awarding bodies will not normally agree a reduced amount of work in advance. - 15.3 Candidates will not be eligible for special consideration if their preparation for or performance in coursework components is affected by failure to cover the course as a consequence of joining the class part way through.
+Candidates must have been fully prepared for the course but unable to finish the work.

+Awarding bodies will not normally agree a reduced amount of work in advance.

+- 15.3 Candidates will not be eligible for special consideration if their preparation for or performance in coursework components is affected by failure to cover the course because of joining the class part way through.
 Candidates who change examination centres part way through a course will either have to make up the work which has been missed or accept that there will be a gap in their coursework which may have consequences upon the grade issued. - 15.4 For further information on special consideration please refer to the JCQ publication A guide to the special consideration process.
-This publication is available on the JCQ website - http://www.jcq.org.uk/exams-office/access-arrangements-and-special-consideration
+This publication is also available in an interactive format within the Centre Admin Portal (CAP).
+The Centre Admin Portal can be accessed via any of the awarding bodies' secure extranet sites.
+The document is also available in PDF format on the JCQ website: